MikeTaylor/palaeo-vo/vo-manuscript.md

 > **A.** In "articular facets vertical" orientation (method 2 of this paper).
 The red line joins the dorsal and ventral margins of the caudal articular facet, and is oriented vertically; the green line joins the dorsal and ventral margins of the cranial articular facet, and is nearly but not exactly vertical, instead inclining slightly forwards.
 > **B.** In "neural canal horizontal" orientation (method 3 of this paper).
 The red line joins the cranial and caudal margins of the roof of he neural canal, and is oriented horizontally; the green line joins the cranial and caudal margins of the floor of the neural canal, and is close to horizontally but inclined strongly downwards.
 > **C.** In "similarity in articulation" orientation (method 4 of this paper).
 Two copies of the same vertebra, held in the same orientation, are articulated optimally, then the group is rotated until the two are level.
 The red line connects the cranial part of the base of the neural canal of the two copies, and is horizontal; but a horizontal line could join the two copies of any point.
+>
+> XXX Redraft this so that in part B the _base_ of the neural canal is horizontal; and so that a different landmark is used in part C; and revise the caption accordingly; and note in the caption the accident that parts B and C happen to give a very similar result for this vertebra.
 ---